lhbikos/ReC_Psychometrics/docs/06-ItemAnalExam.md

 * Provide a rationale for why having a *test bank* might be a good idea.
 * Describe the effects of skewness on the interpretation of exam results.
-* Evaluate the the quality of a multiple choice item on the basis of item difficulty, correlation, and discrimination.
+* Evaluate the quality of a multiple-choice item on the basis of item difficulty, correlation, and discrimination.
 * Discuss the challenges of identifying an *ideal* difficulty level for test items.
 Further elaborate how guessing, speeded tests, interitem correlations, and the purposes of the test influence the *ideal difficulty.*

 ### Planning for Practice